Zalk0/LO14_Project/README.md

 # LO14_Project

 Project of a virtual machines network (with the virtual machines being files) and creation of commands usable when connected to a machine.
-The project is as we sent it to the teacher, we won't touch it anymore (hence the archived mod)
+The project is as we sent it to the teacher, we won't touch it anymore.
+If you want to run it, go to the folder where rvsh.sh script is located as all paths are relative.

 ## List of Commands